jbryer/DATA606Spring2022/website/content/course-overview/_index.md

 ### Program Learning Outcomes addressed by the course:

-* Business Understanding.
-Learn when probabilistic techniques apply to certain categories of business problems, discuss the sorts of solutions that are possible, and understand the limitations of these techniques.
+* Business Understanding:  Learn when probabilistic techniques apply to certain categories of business problems, discuss the sorts of solutions that are possible, and understand the limitations of these techniques.
-* Foundational Math Skills.
-Explore and analyze data, build probabilistic and statistical models, construct estimators, and test hypotheses.
+* Foundational Math Skills: Explore and analyze data, build probabilistic and statistical models, construct estimators, and test hypotheses.
-* Predictive Modeling.
-Learn foundational techniques that underlie predictive modeling algorithms, such as Naïve Bayes.
+* Predictive Modeling:  Learn foundational techniques that underlie predictive modeling algorithms, such as Naïve Bayes.
-* Presentation.
-Complete and submit collaborative assignments using techniques from the course.
+* Presentation:  Complete and submit collaborative assignments using techniques from the course.

 ### How is this course relevant for data analytics professionals?